 Maxi dresses are perfect for transitioning from Summer to Fall.
 Not only are they an easy way to look chic while staying comfortable, they are light enough to keep you cool in the lingering Summer heat while providing enough coverage to shield you from chilly Fall breezes.

 Let’s face it, plaid for Fall is timeless.
 Plus, if you’re venturing out of the house the preppy look is on-trend.
 Blair Waldorf who?
-Don’t be afraid from shying away from bold, colorful tartans for an upbeat look to offset graying skies.
+Don’t be afraid to go for bold, colorful tartans for an upbeat look to offset graying autumn skies.

 Sit Back, D(i)stress

 Denim is never going away.
 Period.
-Investment pieces are so much more important now, and denim styles are timeless whether you’re out and about or cozying up with a PSL.
+Investment pieces are so much more important in the era of COVID, and denim styles are timeless whether you’re out and about or cozying up with a PSL.

 Whatever else you wear this Fall, don’t forget to pair it with the most important accessory these days: a mask.
 Masks important for public health and you can use them to express your sense of style.